 Remember those Girl Scout cookies?
 This is my take and then turned into a no-bake chocolate cup.
 These Healthy Samoas Chocolate Cups use only 6 whole food ingredients, including the chocolate!
-The best part is the nougat center made with ingredients such as pumpkin seeds, dates, and coconut.
+The best part is the nougat center made with ingredients such as pumpkin seeds, dates, and coconut which makes these completely out of this world.
 These chocolate cups are sugar-free and only sweetened with fruit!

 There are a variety of chocolate cups out there in the world.
 Options such as chocolate-covered chocolate cups, chocolate covered fruit in cups, chocolate crunch cups, chocolate filled with cherries, almond butter cups, peanut butter cups, date caramel cups, matcha cups, coconut cups.
 But I haven’t seen chocolate cups with just the nougat inside.
 Or one that tastes like cookie dough.

 My original goal was not this creation.
 I set out to make something completely different and instead my creativity took me to another plane and I birthed a nougat that tasted like a Girl Scout Cookie!
 Healthy Samoas Girl Scout Chocolate Cups were born.
 No-bake, healthier, using real foods to boot.

 I always loved Girl Scout Cookies, who doesn’t?
 I think that scene in the 1989 movie Troop Beverly Hills “It’s Cookie time, cookie time, cookie time-cookie-time…”, starring Shelly Long sold me on Girl Scout Cookies.

 The coconut combined with the sugary caramel always had my heart.
 Those cookies literally blew my mind in the taste and texture department.
 Then I went gluten-free.
 And then after years of health issues, I had to eliminate a lot of foods including most sugars.
 Enter my healthy rendition on this no-bake girl scout treat.

 Why choose natural ingredients and no added sugar?